Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems

 \subsubsection{Spatial Beamforming}

-Another technique, spatial suppression, has been effective in mitigating SI for FD MIMO system \cite{19,20}.
-This technique leverages available degrees of freedom (DoF) of the multiple antennas to cancel SI while maintaining an acceptable multiplexing gain.
+Another technique, spatial suppression, has been effective in mitigating SI for FD MIMO systems \cite{19,20}.
+This technique leverages available degrees of freedom (DoF) from the multiple antennas to cancel SI while maintaining acceptable multiplexing gain.
+This approach does not require any additional analog circuitry.
 Analog beamforming architectures are cost-efficient because they only require phase shifters.
-However, such architecture is primarily constrained by the low quality and limited DoF of the phase shifters where the beam pattern is managed only through the phase shifters while keeping constant amplitudes (CA).
-The CA constraint introduces additional performance loss.
-Similar work \cite{21} proposed a design to find the optimal analog beamformers; however, significant performance losses are introduced when projecting the solution onto the subspace of the CA constraint.
-This result was explained by the fact that the projection onto the CA subspace violates the interference cancellation constraint.
-In addition, related work proposed various hybrid beamforming designs for FD systems.
-For example, the work in \cite{hbd} proposed an iterative optimization algorithm to minimize the SI power and improve the spectral efficiency while maintaining reasonable number of iterations for the convergence.
-Moreover, \cite{hbd1} proposed beamforming design algorithm to maximize the spectral efficiency for a dual-hop FD relaying system wherein the performances are compared to HD and upper bound as benchmarking.
+The CA constraint of the phase shifters reduces the DoF and communications performance.
+Similar work \cite{21} proposed a design to find the optimal analog beamformers.
+When projecting the solution onto the subspace of the CA constraint, the interference cancellation constraint is violated, which causes significant performance losses.
+In addition, related work proposed hybrid beamforming designs for FD systems. \cite{hbd} proposed an iterative optimization algorithm to minimize the SI power and improve the spectral efficiency while maintaining a reasonable number of iterations for convergence. \cite{hbd1} proposed a beamforming design algorithm to maximize the spectral efficiency for a dual-hop FD relaying system wherein the performance is compared to HD and upper bound as benchmarks.